npm/npm/doc/cli/npm-install.md

     If the repository makes use of submodules, those submodules will be cloned as well.

+    If you set the "git-shallow-clone" config, the clone will be shallow with depth 1, unless `<commit-ish>` is a SHA.

     The following git environment variables are recognized by npm and will be added to the environment when running git: